-One of the main questions that I receive about our new blog is, “Why did you pick that name?!“
+One of the main questions that I receive about our new blog is, “Why did you pick the name Trekking Twice?“

 Traveling with kids was a concept that freaked us out from the year 2012-2017.
 In fact, we only took trips back home to visit family in NJ with the exception of touring Boston with Landon as an infant (post soon to come!).
 It was tough!
 You had to pack all of those items (and backups) and it almost just didn’t even seem worth it.

 Once our youngest son, Griffin, turned 2 (January 2017), we began to experiment in our head with the concept of, yes, it may be time for us to try to travel again.

 I began to research the best vacations for those traveling with young kids.
 Our family does not love to do cookie-cutter travel, meaning, we don’t want to just visit Disney World at the same time, in the same hotel every year.

 No, God created this BEAUTIFUL world for us to explore!
 He created so many vibrant cultures for us to learn about.

 When booking our vacations for 2017, our first official year of travel that we felt ready as parents, I realized that we could only travel (trek) twice.
 These were the reasons:

 Vacation Allotment: Logan’s work did not allow time off for more than two big trips